Open Menu

 Biography

-In August of 2023, Cavanagh obtained a $11.1 million product liability settlement for a young man who lost five digits of his left hand in an unguarded pinch point.
-In July of 2023, Cavanagh obtained a $27 million settlement for a double fatality truck crash case in Federal Court.
-The name of the case and case number are confidential.
-In June of 2023, Cavanagh obtained a $1.65 million FELA settlement and a $2 million truck crash settlement.
-In 2022, Cavanagh obtained a $12.5 million settlement in a medical malpractice case, $5.3 million in a premises liability case and $1.7 million in a motorcycle/auto crash.
-Mr. Cavanagh has consistently obtained multi-million dollar verdicts and settlements for his clients including record breaking results.
+In just the last three years, Cavanagh and his team obtained a $11.1 million product liability settlement for a young man who lost five digits of his left hand in an unguarded pinch point; a $27 million settlement in Federal Court for the families of two young adults killed in a trucking crash just weeks before trial, a $12.5 million settlement in a medical malpractice case and $5.3 million in a premises liability case and $1.7 million in a motorcycle/auto crash.

-Cavanagh’s record-breaking $55 million verdict against the Canadian National Railroad was recognized by The National Law Journal as one of the top 100 verdicts in the nation.
-His landmark $20 million settlement during his closing argument in Cazares v.
-City of Chicago successfully compelled the Chicago Police Department to acknowledge its long-entrenched “code of silence.”
-And Cavanagh secured a $6.65 million verdict for the family of a man killed in Kuwait in one of the only overseas wrongful death cases ever to be litigated in an American courtroom.
+Cavanagh’s reach has been global, delivering a $6.65 million verdict for the family of a man killed in Kuwait in one of the only overseas wrongful death cases ever to be litigated in an American courtroom.

 In the second case, Cavanagh obtained a $9.1 million settlement for a woman who suffered nerve and brain damage after a train collided with her car at a broken crossing gate.
 He secured a $1.8 million settlement in 2012 for Metra passengers who were seriously injured in a train derailment caused by an engineer who didn’t stop at a red light.
 The year before, Cavanagh obtained a $7.5 million settlement for a woman who sustained a massive brain injury after being struck by a Metra commuter train in Chicago.